waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned & New Principles
 - **Positional Verification after Interruptions:** I must ALWAYS verify my current `(x, y)` coordinates in the Game State Information after ANY interruption (battle, phone call, menu, etc.) before planning my next move.
 Assuming a path plan has completed without verification is a critical failure.
-- **Pathfinder Edge Cases:** Path reconstruction for impassable destinations is a common failure point.
-When a pathfinder bug is suspected, this specific logic should be one of the first things to be examined and tested.
+- **Pathfinding Failure as a Clue:** When a pathfinding tool repeatedly reports no path to a major area, it's a strong signal that a story-based trigger is required to proceed or the map layout is not what it seems.
+Instead of assuming the tool is bugged or trying minor path variations, I must re-evaluate my root assumptions about the map's traversability and pivot to finding the trigger event, often hinted at by recent NPC dialogue.
 - **Proactive Object Marking:** I must mark any unidentified object as soon as it appears on screen.
 Waiting until it blocks my path is inefficient and reactive.
 Proactive marking maintains a consistently accurate map.
-- **Pathfinding Failure as a Clue:** When a pathfinding tool repeatedly reports no path to a major area, it's a strong signal that the map layout is not what it seems.
-Instead of assuming the tool is bugged, I must re-evaluate my root assumptions about the map's traversability.
 - **Trainer Line of Sight:** Assume a trainer can see you unless their facing direction and the path geometry make it impossible.
 When party health is critical, do not risk walking near trainers; find a guaranteed safe path or backtrack.
-- **Positional Verification after Long Paths:** After executing a long, uninterrupted path, I must always verify my final `(x, y)` coordinates against the Game State Information.
-A path failing midway can cause my perceived position to become desynchronized from my actual position, leading to subsequent navigation errors.
 - **Data Hygiene:** When creating map markers, I must ensure they are linked to the correct object_id and have accurate labels, including the correct trainer type.
 Failure to do so degrades the quality of my map data and leads to confusion.
 - **Interaction Loops:** If repeated, varied interaction with an NPC (e.g., from different directions, or testing line-of-sight) yields no new result, they are likely non-interactive for progression or have already served their purpose.
 I must abandon the interaction and explore other options to avoid wasting time in a loop.
-- **Positional Hallucination:** I must be extremely careful about my perceived location.
-If a path fails or the game state seems contradictory, my first assumption should be that I have hallucinated my position, not that the game or my tools are broken.
-I must always verify my `(x, y)` and `map_id` against the Game State Information before making critical navigation decisions.
 - **Follow Documented Strategy:** My documented strategies and principles in the notepad are useless if I don't follow them.
 I must review relevant notes before making major decisions, especially for gym battles.
 A single high-level Pokémon cannot carry an under-leveled team, and attempting to do so after documenting this principle is a critical strategic failure.
-- **Random Chance Strategy:** If a strategy based on random chance (like waiting for moving NPCs) fails repeatedly (3+ times), I must switch to a deterministic strategy (like proactively stunning them in favorable positions).

-# To-Do
-- Fix incorrect marker for YOUNGSTER at Route 35 (4, 19).
-Label says 'CAMPER IVAN'.
+- **Training Strategy:** The wild POKéMON on Route 35 (around Lv12-14) are currently too strong for my low-level party members.
+Attempting to grind here is inefficient and leads to frequent trips to the POKéMON Center.
+A better strategy is to train on an earlier route with weaker wild POKéMON, such as Route 32.